Efficient Kirszbraun Extension with Applications to Regression: Formal setup.

 \paragraph{Learning problem.} We assume a familiarity with the abstract agnostic learning framework and refer the reader to \citet{mohri2012foundations} for background.
-Our approach to identifying (static) corresponding postures between dissimilar robots is to learn a mapping between two Hilbert spaces, $(X,d_X)$ and $(Y,d_Y)$.
-Thus, we assume a fixed unknown distribution $P$ on $X\times Y$ and a labeled sample $(x_i,y_i)_{i\in[n]}$ of input-output examples.
+Our approach will be applied to learn a mapping between two Hilbert spaces, $(X,d_X)$ and $(Y,d_Y)$.
+We assume a fixed unknown distribution $P$ on $X\times Y$ and a labeled sample $(x_i,y_i)_{i\in[n]}$ of input-output examples.
 The {\em risk} of a given mapping $f:X\to Y$ is defined as $R(f)=\Ex_{(x,y)\sim P}[d_Y(f(x),y)]$; implicit here is our designation of the metric of $Y$ as the loss function.
 Analogously, the empirical risk of $f $ on a labeled sample is given by $\hat R_n(f)=n\inv\sum_{i\in[n]}d_Y(f(x_i),y_i)$.
 In this paper, we always take $X=\R^a$ and $Y=\R^b$, each equipped with the standard Euclidean metric.
 Uniform deviation bounds on $|R(f)-\hat R_n(f)|$, over all $f$ with $\lip{f}\le L$ are given in Section~\ref{sec:gen-bds}.